 The Caring for Children Act eliminates the Federal income limit for eligibility, previously set at 85 percent of the State median income, which included families at both the lowest and more moderate income levels.
-Across all States 85 percent of SMO for a family of three ranged from \$53,940 a year in Connecticut to \$30,156 in Mississippi for a family of the same size.
+Across all States 85 percent of SMI for a family of three ranged from \$53,940 a year in Connecticut to \$30,156 in Mississippi for a family of the same size.
+The committee recognizes that there is wide variation in cost of living and in the expense of child care between and within States.
+In some areas, child care costs can potentially limit low-income families from absorbing the costs of child care relative to the costs of living and working in a particular State.